-The objective of this qualification is to provide learners with the knowledge, skills and underpinning understanding required to undertake fire risk assessments at an intermediate level in line with BS 8674:2025.
-It prepares learners to apply relevant legislation, guidance and risk-based methodologies across a range of premises, to exercise sound professional judgement, and to produce clear, defensible fire risk assessment findings and recommendations.
-The qualification supports progression towards demonstrating competence through supervised practice, workplace experience and ongoing professional development.
+The objective of these qualifications is to support learners in developing the knowledge, skills and understanding required to undertake fire risk assessment activity at an Intermediate level, in line with BS 8674:2025.

+The qualifications prepare learners to apply relevant fire safety legislation, guidance and risk-based methodologies across a range of premises, to exercise sound professional judgement within defined limits of competence, and to record clear, structured and defensible fire risk assessment findings.
+Learners are expected to recognise complexity, uncertainty and situations requiring escalation or referral.

+Achievement of the qualification supports progression towards demonstrating competence through supervised practice, workplace experience and ongoing professional development.
+The qualification alone does not evidence unsupervised or advanced fire risk assessment practice.